 GAUDICHAUDIA Kunth in Humboldt, Bonpland & Kunth, Nov.
 Gen. Sp.
 5: pl.
 445. 1821.

-Slender twining vines or small erect shrubs.
-Leaves opposite; stipules small, distinct, triangular, borne on stem beside base of petiole; petioles eglandular; laminas eglandular, but the lamina in some species; tertiary veins reticulate.
+Slender vines or small erect shrubs.
+Leaves opposite; stipules small, distinct, triangular, borne on stem beside base of petiole; petioles eglandular; laminas eglandular, but often bearing on each side near base a small marginal process, this eglandular or glandular at tip and terminating lobe-like enlargements of the lamina in some species; tertiary veins reticulate.
 Inflorescences composed of flowers of 2 kinds: chasmogamous (showy, present in all species) and cleistogamous (inconspicuous, present in some species).
 Chasmogamous flowers borne typically in (2-) 4 (-6)-flowered umbels; floriferous bract eglandular; pedicels pedunculate; bracteoles borne at apex of peduncle, eglandular.
 Sepals leaving petals exposed during enlargement of bud, the anterior eglandular, the lateral 4 biglandular; glands sessile.
 Corolla bilaterally symmetrical, the posterior petal differentiated from the lateral 4 or only slightly so; petals orange-yellow, glabrous.
-Stamens 5, opposite sepals, all fertile or 2 or 3 represented by staminodes, these sometimes much reduced in size, glabrous; filaments basally connate, those of staminodes slenderer than of fertile stamens; anthers of fertile stamens alike.
-Styles 1 (-3), regularly 3 in some species and free, straight and erect, when single borne on the anterior carpel, the stigma terminal and capitate.
-Cleistogamous flowers borne in axillary clusters, usually nearly or quite sessile, tiny, ~1-2 mm long, elongating to 4 mm as fruit develops, composed of 5 eglandular sepals, 1 (-2) rudimentary petals, 1 (-2) minute stamens, and 2 fertile carpels without styles.
+Stamens 5, opposite sepals, all fertile or 2 or 3 represented by staminodes, these sometimes much reduced in size, glabrous; filaments basally connate, those of staminodes more slender than of fertile stamens; anthers of fertile stamens alike.
+Styles 1(-3), regularly 3 in some species and free, straight and erect, when single borne on the anterior carpel, the stigma terminal and capitate.
+Cleistogamous flowers borne in axillary clusters, usually nearly or quite sessile, tiny, ca. 1-2 mm long, elongating to 4 mm as fruit develops, composed of 5 eglandular sepals, 1 (-2) rudimentary petals, 1 (-2) minute stamens, and 2 fertile carpels without styles.
 Fruit dry, breaking apart at maturity into 3 samaras (chasmogamous flowers) or 2 samaras (cleistogamous flowers), each samara having its largest wings lateral, a single wing continuous at the base or at both base and apex, or a 3-lobed wing with the lobes alike or, more commonly, with 1 upper lobe larger; dorsal wing small, sometimes reduced to a crest or absent; ventral areole orbicular to ovate.

 Distinctive features: Presence of cleistogamous flowers in some species; five stamens; single style in some species; samaras circular or with one lateral wing dominant.